thenewlebowski/uvu/math/trig/1060/CHAPTER_2.md

     * **S/t**
         * S = the arc length or the length subtending the angle
         * t = time
-    * !important this only works of the S is in radians

 ## Trigonometric Functions
 ---